gcapes/git-course/_episodes/08-undoing.md

 ### Discarding local changes

 Maybe we made our change just to see how something looks, or to quickly try something out.
+Maybe we asked a colleague for help but they ended up making things worse!
-But we may be unhappy with our changes.
-If we haven't yet done a `git add` we can just throw the changes away and return our file to the most recent version we committed to the repository by using:
+Whatever the reason, if we're not unhappy with our changes, and we haven't yet done a `git add` we can just throw the changes away and return our file to the most recent version we committed to the repository by using:

 ```